Origin of cosmological neutrino mass bounds: background $\textit{versus}$ perturbations: Data analysis and results

 That is, the standard limit on $\sum m_\nu$ is mostly a limit on $\sum m_\nu^\mathrm{Backg.}$ (the limit on the latter is slightly weaker due to a degeneracy with $\sum m_\nu^\mathrm{Pert.}$ that we discuss below).
 As the figure shows, the posterior probabilities of $\sum m_\nu$, in the standard analysis; and $\sum m_\nu^\mathrm{Backg.}$, in our analysis; almost match.
 The correspondence among $\sum m_\nu$ and $\sum m_\nu^\mathrm{Pert.}$, however, is null.

-In other words, CMB data tightly constraints the neutrino equation of state; but, compared to the standard scenario, the limit on ``kinematic'' effects of neutrino masses is relaxed by about a factor of 3.
+In other words, CMB data tightly constrains the neutrino equation of state; but, compared to the standard scenario, the limit on ``kinematic'' effects of neutrino masses is relaxed by about a factor of 3.

 The background neutrino mass is correlated with $H_0$ and $\sigma_8$.
 These correlations are also present in the standard scenario, and they are due to the neutrino contribution to the total energy density of the Universe.
 Larger $\rho_\nu$ increases the expansion rate, which suppresses structure formation (i.e., $\sigma_8$); and, as described in the previous Section, modifies the angular scale of the CMB peaks that is degenerate with $H_0$.
 These are both background effects, so $\sum m_\nu^\mathrm{Pert.}$ is not strongly correlated with $H_0$ and $\sigma_8$.